 We are working with a range of stakeholders, including business and government, to prevent harm to vulnerable children, increase transparency in supply chains, increase legal support for survivors and to ensure increased prosecution of traffickers.

-Through our work
+Through our work we have:

 Tens of thousands of children are trapped in hazardous workshops in Jaipur, producing goods including bangles, embroidery, sarees and semi-precious gems.
 Many of these children are forced to work for up to 15 hours a day.